SEO is key to boosting your eCommerce business, and with our eCommerce expert guide, you’re sure to master this marketing strategy.

 When it comes to attracting new customers, a clear, enticing copy is what will keep them coming back for more.

-Our team at Comrade has a lot of tips for On-Page SEO, but it comes down to readability.
+Our team has a lot of tips for On-Page SEO, but it comes down to readability.
 This doesn’t mean skipping on the keywords.
 No, these are still a must in your SEO copywriting!
 However, knowing the best keywords and sprinkling them throughout your content to still focus on the consumer’s needs will have the best results.

 How do we do this?
 We like to ensure we get our keywords in our titles while incorporating the most valuable keywords throughout.
 Then, it’s all about being unique and descriptive.
 This not only attracts new users but search engines too.
 Search engines can tell when you jam-pack a title with keywords, so instead, opt for the most powerful ones accompanied by a killer description for best results.